 Defatted sesame seed flour is more similar in nutritional composition to all-purpose flour, and acts similarly in baking.
-This means sesame seed flour might be our new best friend for making keto breads!
-It can also be used to make any other baked good like cookies, cakes, and biscuits.
+This means sesame seed flour might be our new best friend for making keto bread!
+It can also be used to make any other baked good like keto cookies, cakes, and biscuits.

 Keto pancakes, both sweet and savory, as well as flatbreads are other great ways to use it.
 You can even try to bread meats or vegetables with sesame flour!

 Open sesame!
 It’s time to start baking with this new keto ingredient!
 With so many health benefits and a wide versatility in the kitchen, sesame seeds and sesame seed flour are an all-around helpful addition to a keto diet.

 Sesame seed flour is a grain-free, nut-free flour with the perfect high-fat-low-carb composition for the keto diet.
 With a nutty, toasted, complex flavor, it is a great way to add variety to your keto baking beyond the usual almond and coconut flour!
 It has many beneficial nutrients and studies show it has positive effects on your health.

 Sesame seed flour comes from sesame seeds, which you can find in different forms and transformed into different products.
 It can be used in sweet keto recipes, savory recipes, and you can even make it at home!

 Here we explain the different types of sesame seeds and flours and suggest delicious ways to use the flour in keto baking.
 It is easy to use and adaptable to many different recipes.